-You can be and are one of these changemakers.
 What inspires you?
-Wha questions do you want to answer?
+What questions do you want to answer?

 Chemist who discovered Radium.
-The first woman to recieve both one and two Nobel prizes
+The first woman to win a Nobel prize.

 Chemist whose images allowed for the discovery of the double-helical structure of DNA

-Rosalind Franklin studied chemistry in a time where not many women were respected members of the scientific research community.
+Rosalind Franklin studied chemistry at a time when few women were respected members of the scientific research community.
 She is most famous for her work on imaging DNA.
-She took the famous "photo 51" which showed the double-helix shape.
-Watson and Crick used this image in their award winning model without her knowledge.
-Do you think that was fair?
-The shape of DNA was crucial to the understanding of replication and transcription (the process which allows DNA to create proteins).
+She took the famous "Photo 51" which showed the double-helix shape of DNA.
+Male scientists Watson and Crick later used her image in their award winning model without her knowledge.
+However, it is now widely recognized that it was Franklin's work which allowed them to create their model, and she has been given credit for her imaging work.
+The knowledge of the shape of DNA was crucial to the understanding of replication and transcription (the process which allows DNA to create proteins).
 We know more about how our bodies work and why they are similar to our parents because of her discoveries.
-What questions do you have about how different substances interact with one another?
-About inheritance?

 The woman attributed with writing the first coding langauge.